Sam Siefkes: Wofford

 Siefkes was the defensive coordinator at Wofford, replacing Shiel Wood, from 2018 to 2020.
 In 2018, the Terriers defense won the Southern Conference Championship and was ranked first in the conference in total defense, scoring defense, passing defense and rushing defense.
 In the FCS, they ranked 12th in total defense and 8th in scoring defense.
 In 2019, the Terriers finished with the No. 20 FCS defense and the top defense in the Southern Conference and won the Southern Conference Championship again.
 Wofford was ranked first in the conference in total defense and rushing defense.

 In 2020, the FCS regular season and postseason were impacted by the COVID-19 pandemic in the United States.
 Several FCS conferences, including the Southern Conference, moved their scheduled games from the fall of 2020 to the spring of 2021.
 In Fall 2020, Siefkes prepared the Terrier defensive for their Spring 2021 season, but was hired by the Vikings before the spring season started.

 Minnesota Vikings

 On February 9, 2021, the Minnesota Vikings hired Siefkes as a defensive quality control coach.
 In 2022, he became the assistant linebackers coach.

 Arizona Cardinals

 On February 23, 2023, the Arizona Cardinals hired Siefkes as linebackers coach.

 Virginia Tech

 On January 27, 2025 Virginia Tech announced that they hired Siefkes as defensive coordinator, who replaced Chris Marve.
 Under Marve, the Hokies finished No. 57 nationally in total defense in 2024.

+Green Bay Packers

+Siefkes' home-state team, the Green Bay Packers, hired him on January 29, 2026 to work under Jonathan Gannon as the team's linebackers coach.